indahcf/Exam-Monitoring-Web/README.md

 - GitHub: A shared web hosting service for software development projects that uses the Git version control system and internet hosting services.
 - XAMPP: A local server building tool that helps with project development (Apache Server, MySQL Database, and PHP and Perl language interpreters).

+## Website Access

+The Exam Information and Monitoring System can be accessed here: [http://103.163.161.18:7979](url)

+## User Credential for Admin

+- Username : subekti@unsoed.ac.id
+- Password : adminsimonji

 ## Website Features

 1. Login